 Camp names are more than just fun nicknames, they’re a tradition rooted in both practicality and personality.
 In a setting where leaders are guides, mentors, and fellow adventurers, the formal “Mrs.” feels too rigid, while first names can feel overly familiar.
 Camp names strike the perfect balance: they honor the role adults and older scouts play at camp while creating an approachable, imaginative atmosphere that sparks connection and community.

-Across different councils and troops, girls and leaders receive camp names in a variety of ways.
+Across different councils and troops, scouts and leaders receive camp names in a variety of ways.
 Some are self-chosen, inspired by favorite animals or personal quirks.
 Others emerge from memorable camp moments or inside jokes shared around the fire.
 In some areas, camp names are earned through leadership roles or multiple summers of experience; in others, they’re embraced early and often for everyone who sets foot at camp.

 Who Gets a Camp Name?